kyleshank/docs/en/directory-structure.md

 This directory represents your web root.

+#### `.env`

+This is your [PHP dotenv](https://github.com/vlucas/phpdotenv) `.env` configuration file.
+It defines sensitive or environment-specific config values that don’t make sense to commit to version control.

 #### `.env.example`

 This is your [PHP dotenv](https://github.com/vlucas/phpdotenv) `.env` file template.
 It should be used as a starting point for any actual `.env` files, stored alongside it but out of version control on each of the environments your Craft project is running in.